2023 Best Social Sciences Schools in California

 Social Sciences majors at UCLA take out an average of $14,584 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $208.

-University of Southern California landed the #8 spot in the 2023 rankings for the best social sciences programs.
-USC is a very large private not-for-profit school located in the city of Los Angeles.
+University of Southern California came in at #8 in this year’s edition of the Best Social Sciences Schools in California ranking.
+USC is a fairly large private not-for-profit school located in the city of Los Angeles.

 Social Sciences majors at USC take out an average of $15,422 in student loans while working on their egree.
 This translates to an average monthly loan payment of $353, based on a 10-year repayment plan.